 Does the trail close during rain and fire danger periods?

 Yes.
 The trail will also remain closed for a period after heavy rain to let it dry out.
 To find out whether the trail is closed check the trail status at the top of this page or the Hornsby Mountain Bike Trail Twitter page: twitter.com/HornsbyMBT

 Will club events be held on the trail?

 Local bike groups can apply for a permit to hold club events, with each event to be assessed before approval is granted.

 View Hornsby Mountain Bike Trail in a larger map

-Click here for a simplified, printer-friendly map (PDF 344kb) - this map including trail section names and emergency reference points
+Click here for a simplified, printer-friendly map - this map includes trail section names and emergency reference points

 Did you know?